JessicaChevallier/MIlab_EC_scRNA_thymus/README.md

 ```
 00_scripts: subfolder containing all scripts.
 01_raw_data: subfolder to place the raw data into.
-02_processed_data: subfolder where the h5Seurat files containing the clustering information will be saved (after the analysis).
+02_processed_data: subfolder where the h5Seurat files containing the clustering information will be saved.
 03_references: subfolder containing csv files necessary for the gene set enrichment analysis.
 03_figures / 04_figures: subfolder where the figures will be saved.